SiteGround Optimizer Plugin Settings

 You can use this option when you’re modifying new content and don’t have automatic purge enabled to make sure that old cached is purged right away.

-Exclude URLs from caching – “add URLs here by clicking on the edit button”
+Exclude URLs from caching – “Add URLs here by clicking on the edit button”

 You can add URLs here that you don’t want to cache like sitemap URLs.